kateolmstead/rest-api-client/README.md

             <td>Optional</td>
             <td>String, 64 char max, ASCII</td>
             <td>
                 Application-assigned unique identifier for the item involved in this transaction.
-If the Type parameter is CurrencyConvert or the transaction involves only currency (e.g., an initial allocation of credits), this parameter may be omitted.
+If the <em>type</em> parameter is CurrencyConvert or the transaction involves only currency (e.g., an initial allocation of credits), this parameter may be omitted.
 Applications may, however, use the itemId parameter to track different types or buckets of currency conversions.
             </td>
             <td><code>i</code></td>
         </tr>